Editor’s note: This post on the cost to live in Colombia was updated at the end of May in 2022.

 Don’t take the prices you pull up on Skyscanner at face value, however, when you’re checking domestic flight fares from abroad.
 “Domestic flights purchased from within Colombia are significantly cheaper than when purchased from outside the country,” says Matt.

-What are some of the best bargains in Colombia?
+What are some of the best bargains if you live in Colombia?

-When I asked expats living in Colombia what some of the best living in Colombia values were, some mentioned various party substances.
+When I asked expats who live in Colombia what some of the best life values were, some mentioned various party substances.
 Matt cited transportation, lodging, local food, and tobacco.
 “The worst values may be clothing and foreign food,” he added.

 My pre-paid cell phone plan is another steal,” says Jason.
 “2GB of data is about $10 per month.
 Same with my gym membership, just $20.
 While I am not eligible for the healthcare system yet, there are plenty of stories of overall costs being significantly lower than in the United States.”

-What are the pros and cons of living there?
+What are the pros and cons of living in Colombia?

 Peter says the dramatically lower cost of living and slower pace he was seeking out have done wonders for his overall well-being.
 “My new life in Colombia allows me to life comfortably, pay down debt, and save towards a house, without having to work the hours I used to work.
 I’m more involved in my community, youth groups, church, and a healthy social life than I ever was in the states.”